lbryio/lbry.tech/documents/glossary.md

 ### Elliptic Curve Arithmetic

 A set of mathematical operations defined on a group of points on a 2D elliptic curve.
 LBRY, similar to the Bitcoin protocol, uses predefined curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 Here's the simplest possible explanation of the operations: you can add and subtract points and multiply them by an integer.
 Dividing by an integer is computationally infeasible (otherwise cryptographic signatures won't work).
 The private key is a 256-bit integer and the public key is a product of a predefined point G ("generator") by that integer: A = G * a.
-Associativity law allows implementing interesting cryptographic schemes like Diffie-Hellman key exchange (ECDH): two parties with private keys *a* and *b* may exchange their public keys *A* and *B* to compute a shared secret point C: C = A * b = B * a because (G * a) * b == (G * b) * a.
+Associativity law allows implementing interesting cryptographic schemes like Diffie-Hellman key exchange (ECDH): two parties with private keys *a* and *b* may exchange their public keys *A* and *B* to compute a shared secret point `C: C = A * b = B * a` because `(G * a) * b == (G * b) * a`.
 Then this point C can be used as an AES encryption key to protect their communication channel.

 ### Fork